The Savannah Monitor is one of the smallest and most popular species among the monitor genus.

 Savannah Monitor Cage & Set Up

-Although they are only considered a medium-sized monitor, they are still considered a large reptile.
+Although they are only considered a medium-sized monitor Savannahs are still a large reptile.

 Enclosures should be made of plexiglass or plastic.